 § 1131.
-Response to Committee Inquiry.
+Response to Dental Hygiene Board Inquiry.

-If the committee or its designee asks a licensee to provide criminal history information, a licensee shall respond to that request within 30 days.
+If the Dental Hygiene Board or its designee asks a licensee to provide criminal history information, a licensee shall respond to that request within 30 days.
 The licensee shall make available all documents and other records requested and shall respond with accurate information.

-Note: Authority cited: Section 1906, Business and Professions Code, Reference: Sections 1916 and 1950, Business and Professions Code; and Section 11105, Penal Code.
+Note: Authority cited: Section 1906, Business and Professions Code.
+Reference: Sections 1916 and 1950, Business and Professions Code; and Section 11105, Penal Code.